JuliaAttic/QuDirac.jl/docs/state_math.md

 Two key observations can be made here:

 1. The basis states of a Ket are unordered.
-See the [Working with labels and coefficients](labels_and_coeffs.md) section for more info about Bras and Kets as data structures.
+See the [Labels and coefficients](labels_and_coeffs.md) section for more info about Bras and Kets as data structures.
 2. States do not automatically normalize themselves under operations like addition, which leads us to the next section...

 ---
 # Normalization
 ---

-In general, QuDirac objects *do not automatically normalize themselves*.
+In general, QuDirac objects do not automatically normalize themselves.

 We can normalize a state in-place by using the `normalize!` function: